Halloween Rhyming Words for Preschoolers

 Benefits of This Activity

-• Word rhyming sounds recognition and/or identification.
+• Word rhyming sounds recognition and identification.

 • Ability to distinguish between similar and different sounds.